SivaRamSV/Pytest_Test_suite_sequence/README.md

 # Pytest_Test_suite_sequence
-Pytest plugin to execute testsuite in a sequnece using a json file.
+Pytest plugin to execute testsuite in a user defined sequnece using a json file.

 Strictly follow the steps given below.